home-assistant/developers.home-assistant/docs/internationalization/core.md

 ## Translation Strings

 Platform translation strings are stored as JSON in the [core](https://github.com/home-assistant/core) repository.
 These files must be located adjacent to the component/platform they belong to.
 Components must have their own directory, and the file is simply named `strings.json` in that directory.
-For platforms, they are named `strings.<platform name>.json` in the platform directory.
 This file will contain the different strings that will be translatable.

-### `strings.json`

 The `strings.json` contains translations for different things that the integration offers that need to be translated.